The profit margin puzzle in furniture: A complete guide

 2. Reduce labor costs

-Many companies have also downsized their operations to improve their profit margins quickly during financial difficulties.
+Many companies have also downsized their operations to improve profit margins quickly during financial difficulties.

-Furniture manufacturer RC2 did this in 2009.
-It lowered its operating costs by $4 million to overcome low returns from its international sales.
+Furniture manufacturer RC2 did this in 2009, lowering its operating costs by $4 million to overcome underperformance in its international sales.

 The company reduced variable costs and improved its working capital too.
 As a result, RC2's net income grew by 3.5%, offsetting slower sales.